AlexandreSenpai/Enma/README.md

 While using the library, you might encounter some specific errors.
 Here's a description of each:

 1. **InstanceError**:
     - **Description**: Raised when an instance of an object is not of the expected type.
     - **Common Cause**: Trying to add a source that isn't an instance of `IMangaRepository`.

 2. **SourceNotAvailable**:
     - **Description**: Raised when attempting to access a source that isn't available in the defined source list.
     - **Common Cause**: Trying to set a source that hasn't been previously added.

 3. **SourceWasNotDefined**:
     - **Description**: Raised when trying to perform an action (like fetching a manga) without first defining a source.
     - **Common Cause**: Forgetting to set the source before performing an operation.

 4. **ExceedRetryCount**:
     - **Description**: Specific to the `NHentai` adapter.
 Raised when the `random` method fails to fetch a random doujin after several attempts.
     - **Common Cause**: Consecutive failures when trying to fetch a random doujin from NHentai.

 5. **NhentaiSourceWithoutConfig**:
     - **Description**: Raised when trying to make a request to NHentai without providing the necessary configurations.
     - **Common Cause**: Forgetting to provide the `user-agent` and `cf_clearance` when configuring the NHentai adapter.

 6. **InvalidResource**:
     - **Description**: Raised when trying to perform an action with an invalid or inexistent resource.
     - **Common Cause**: Providing an inexistent folder path to downloader.

+7. **InvalidRequest**:
+    - **Description**: Raised when trying to perform an action with an invalid data type.
+    - **Common Cause**: Making an action with wrong parameter data type.

 When encountering one of these errors, refer to the description and common cause to assist in troubleshooting.